-Sildenafil, sold under several brand names including Viagra, is the first FDA-approved phosphodiesterase-5 (PDE5) inhibitor to be used for treating erectile dysfunction (ED).
-Clinicians also prescribe sildenafil at lower doses for pulmonary arterial hypertension (PAH).
-It enhances blood flow to the penis by promoting vasodilation, which facilitates erections during sexual stimulation.
+Sildenafil citrate, sold under brand names like Viagra, is the first FDA-approved phosphodiesterase type 5 (PDE5) inhibitor for treating erectile dysfunction (ED).
+At lower doses, doctors may also prescribe it for pulmonary arterial hypertension (PAH).
+The medication works by promoting vasodilation, which enhances blood flow to the penis and enables an erection in response to sexual stimulation.

 Contents